T3Voila/templavoilaplus/Documentation/FaqFrequentlyAskedQuestions/Index.rst

 **Q:** My template-mapping was lost during upgrade to version 1.4.x

-**A:** During the upgrade the database-definition for the field “tx\_templavoila\_tmplobj.templatemapping” might have been changed to “blob”.
+**A:** During the upgrade the database-definition for the field “tx\_templavoilaplus\_tmplobj.templatemapping” might have been changed to “blob”.
 Usually that's not a proplem but especially when your systems character-set encoding isn't correct this might have an effect.
 Try either to change back the fieldtype to “mediumtext” or check your system's encoding-settings.

-34